kstenerud/concise-encoding/cbe-specification.md

  * A reference with a URI must point to:
    - Another CBE or CTE document (using no fragment section, thus referring to the entire document)
    - A tag name inside another CBE or CTE document, using the fragment section of the URI as a tag identifier
- * An implementation may choose to follow URI references, but care must be taken when doing this, as there are security implications when following unknown links.
+ * An implementation may choose to follow or not to follow URI references.
+Care must be taken when following links, as there will be security implications.
  * An implementation may choose to simply pass along a URI as-is, leaving it up to the user to resolve it or not.
  * References to dead or invalid URI links are not considered invalid per se.
 How this situation is handled is implementation specific, and must be fully specified in the implementation of your use case.